 - October 7, 2016: Notification of grant awards.

 The San Francisco Education Fund partners with Fund for Teachers to award San Francisco PreK-12 teachers with summer fellowships for self-designed professional growth.
 These opportunities are as unique as the teachers who design them.
 Teachers have traveled to 124 countries, on all seven continents, to explore countless ideas, terrains and cultures.

 Individuals can receive up to $5,000 and teams can receive up to $10,000 to fund their programs.
-Applications are typically due in January and awardees notified in April.
+Applications for 2017 are due January 31.
 Fellowships take place during the summer.
 Learn more about eligibility and apply on Fund for Teacher’s website.